 In this time of disruption, confusion, and cynicism, few professions or institutions command the public’s trust and respect.
 But thanks in part to Hollywood, investigative journalists still count as the good guys.
-There’s a but not
+There’s a Wolf of Wall Street but not Fleet Street.

 So it’s with some reluctance that I raise the following question: As demagogues and protest parties launch a full-scale attack on representative democracy, are investigative journalists at risk of becoming their useful idiots?